-Helical focusers are essentially a big screw with a hole in the middle for our eyepiece.
-The “screw” threads of the draw tube turn in an identically threaded receptacle.
-Typically, a thumb screw or two is on the receptable part of the focuser body to adjust friction.
+Helical focusers are basically a big screw with a hole in the middle for an eyepiece.
+The “screw” threads of the draw tube turn inside an identically threaded receptacle.
+Typically, a thumbscrew or two is on the receptacle part of the focuser body to adjust friction.

 Helical focusers are easy to make to fairly fine tolerances.
-As such, some star diagonals, such as the T2 Prism sold by Baader Planetarium, as well as most binoviewers that I’ve used, have miniature helical focusers built in for fine adjustment as a supplement to our telescope’s stock focuser.
+As such, some star diagonals, like the T2 Prism sold by Baader Planetarium, as well as most binoviewers that I’ve used, have miniature helical focusers built in for fine adjustment as a supplement to the telescope’s stock focuser.
 So too does the Questar on its eyepiece holder.

-The downside is that finer threads mean it takes longer to make a coarse adjustment.
-Coarse threads can wobble and deflect, affecting apparent collimation and making it hard to focus at higher powers.
+The downside is that if the threads are finer, it takes longer to make a coarse adjustment.
+And if the threads are coarser, they can wobble and deflect, affecting apparent collimation and making it hard to focus at higher powers.

 Pros